NKavindya/Lex-Yacc/DesignProject/FileStructure.md

 - `cg_generate_statement()`: Generates code for statements
 - `cg_generate_if()` / `cg_generate_while()`: Control flow generation

 **For beginners**: This is like translating a recipe from English to another language.
-The AST says "add a and b", and the code generator writes "LOAD R1, [FP-8] ; a" followed by "ADD R1, R1, R2" to perform the addition in assembly.
-Then it converts this to machine code formats.
+The AST says "add a and b", and the code generator writes assembly: `LOAD R1, [FP-8] ; a` followed by `ADD R1, R1, R2 ; b` to perform the addition.
+Then it converts this to relocatable and absolute machine code formats.

 **Outputs**:
 - `codegen.ir` - Intermediate Representation